Puppy training 101: Expert tips to help you raise a happy, well-mannered dog

 You can create a puppy training schedule.
 For example, you may find it works best to use two or three short training sessions daily.

-Make sure to keep sessions short (around 10-15 minutes) and end on a positive note with playtime or treats.
+Keep sessions short (around 10-15 minutes) and end on a positive note with playtime or treats.
 This will help keep your puppy engaged and motivated to learn.

 It’s also essential to remember that not all puppies learn at the same pace.